lastralab/ABISSMAL/R/vignettes/README.md

 Things that would be important to add:
 - Loops
 - Errors and troubleshooting online
+- Color code chunks that are for testing code versus chunks that are for creating necessary objects (https://bookdown.org/yihui/rmarkdown-cookbook/chunk-styling.html)

 I want to make a pre- and post-vignette Google form to asses the content and style of the vignettes for disseminating basic R coding skills in a biological context